mcavaliere/llm-codegen/README.md

 🚨This repo is under development.
 Expect the unexpected. 🙃

+🚨Until I publish the npm package, clone this repo to run it, and substitute `lg` for `pnpm start`🚨

 ### Problem:

 1. You ask an LLM (ChatGPT, Mistral, Anthropic, etc) to generate code using your favorite library.